oobecomau/desktop.gov.au/docs/blueprint/platform.md

 - System Security – Password compliance, standards, length, and complexity.
 This also includes device level firewall, TPM, Antivirus, Antispyware, and Microsoft Defender Antimalware settings.
 - Microsoft Defender for Endpoint – Configures the maximum allowed machine risk score, if exceeded the device is marked as noncompliant.

-Device Compliance Design Decisions for all agencies and implementation types.
+Device Compliance Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---